 Generally, vegetables are high in dietary fiber, which can help prevent constipation rather than cause it.
 However, if your diet includes too many low-fiber or high-starch vegetables, this could potentially contribute to constipation.
 Examples might include:

-2. Cabbage: Some people may find that cabbage leads to bloating and gas, which might cause discomfort in the digestive system.
+- Cabbage: Some people find that cabbage causes bloating and gas, which might discomfort the digestive system.

-3. Unripe Bananas: While technically a fruit, it’s worth noting that bananas can contribute to constipation if they are not fully ripe due to their high starch content.
+- Unripe Bananas: While technically a fruit, bananas can contribute to constipation if they are not fully ripe due to their high starch content.

 Please remember that everyone’s body reacts differently to various foods, and what causes constipation in one person may not cause it in another.
 Other factors can also contribute to constipation, including inadequate water intake, lack of physical activity, and certain medical conditions or medications.